 The railway was described as a steam-powered rapid transit railway that had canopy-covered stations every two blocks up Jefferson Boulevard, serviced by wooden coaches that Marsalis bought from the New York system — adding to the illusion that his system was “elevated,” like the one in New York City.
 According to quotes and information from Charles C. Walsh in the book “Dallas Yesterday” by Charles Acheson, the only charge to ride the shuttle railway was 5 cents when passengers traveled to or from Dallas.
 All residents of Marsalis’s sub-division were allotted annual passes, so according to Walsh, “All Oak Cliff youngsters had a ball in riding the trains without charge in Oak Cliff.”
 Walsh stated that the rail system had four locomotives that “were of unending interest to Oak Cliff youngsters of the day.”
 All were fueled by coal hauled in from West Texas.
 (Yes, Texas.
 Texas is a significant coal-producing state.
 Who knew?)

 In his old age, William Henry Hord moved in with his daughter and son-in-law, who lived in what was called Flanders Heights off present-day Fort Worth Avenue.
 Business partners T. L. Marsalis and John S. Armstrong made their fortunes in the wholesale grocery world before entering the real estate development business.
 After forming the Dallas Land and Loan Co. to develop Oak Cliff, the partners had a disagreement and Armstrong pulled out.
 But he moved north and developed … Highland Park!
-Marsalis filed for bankruptcy in 1893 and moved to New York City, where he lived out his life in relative obscurity.
+Marsalis filed for bankruptcy in 1893 reportedly moved to New York, where he lived out his life in relative obscurity and then died in poverty, passing away in Patterson, New Jersey.
 But he is well remembered thanks to the familiar North Oak Cliff street and elementary school, both bearing his name.